Position

 • Proficiency in using dental hygiene tools and equipment.

-• Strong knowledge of oral health care practices and procedures.
+• Strong knowledge of oral health and hygiene practices.

 • Excellent communication and interpersonal skills.